On the face stratification of the $m=2$ amplituhedron: The twistor map on matroids

-We will think of a matroid as a collection of bases.
-Let $\M$ be a matroid of rank $k$ on $[n]$.
-Denote by $\M^* := \{[n] \setminus I\mid I \in \M\}$ the dual matroid of rank $n-k$ on $[n]$.
-We define the Grassmann necklace $\I(\M) = (I_1,\ldots,I_n)$ of $\M$ by letting $I_a$ be the (lexicographically) minimal base of $\M$ with respect to $\leq_a$.
-The map $\M \mapsto \I(\M)$ is a bijection between postiroids of rank $k$ on $[n]$ and $(k,n)$-Grassmann necklaces.
-Let $Q_{n,k}$ denote the poset of positroids of rank $k$ on $[n]$, ordered by inclusion.
+Let $\M$ be a rank $k$ matroid on $[n]$, and let $I_a = I_a(\M)$ be the (lexicographically) minimal base of $\M$ with respect to $\leq_a$.
+Then $\I(\M) = (I_1,\ldots,I_n)$ is a $(k,n)$-Grassmann necklace.
+The map $\M \mapsto \I(\M)$ restricts to a bijection between positroids of rank $k$ on $[n]$ and $(k,n)$-Grassmann necklaces, and we let $\I \to \M_\I$ denote the inverse of this map.
+We define the positroid envelope $\env(\M)$ of a matroid $\M$ to be the (unique) smallest positroid containing $\M$.
+Alternatively, the envelope $\env(\M) = \M_{\I(\M)}$ is the unique positroid with the same Grassmann necklace as $\M$.
+Thus positroids are the maximal elements among matroids with the same Grassmann necklace.

+We deonte by $Q_{n,k}$ the poset of positroids of rank $k$ on $[n]$, ordered by inclusion.
 The poset $Q_{n,k}$ is isomorphic to the dual of a lower order ideal in the Bruhat order of the affine symmetric group.
 We refer the reader to \cite{Pos,Oh,KLS} for more on positroids.

 \begin{definition} Let $m \leq n-k$.
 Define the $m$-twistor matroid $\M^{\downarrow m}$ by